DaveMielke/NBP/b2g/doc/UserInterface/Navigation/input.rst

 Deleting Words
 ~~~~~~~~~~~~~~

+These actions only work when there's a cursor.
-|if selection| these actions don't do anything.
+|if selection| they don't do anything.

 * Add Dot7 to Space+d to delete the previous word.
 * Add Dot8 to Space+d to delete the next (or current) word.